-So, what do we do?
-How can we keep synthetic wigs looking as great as they do the first time you wear them?
-After doing some research and speaking with a few hairstylists, I found out that it is a much easier process than it seems.
-Wigs don’t have real moisture like human hair, so they tend to be very dry.
-Fabric softener acts as a great conditioning agent, combating static electricity in synthetic wigs.
+Synthetic wigs don’t have real moisture like human hair, so they can tend to feel dry if not conditioned properly.
+Thankfully, there are shampoos and conditioners formulated specifically for synthetic wigs.
+This is perhaps the wig industry's best kept secret!
+Some wig wearers even use fabric softener as a conditioning agent, combating static electricity in synthetic wigs.
 Once the fibers in the wig are no longer dry, static cling is under control, frizz is prevented and those pesky fly-aways are kept at bay.
-Simple as that!

-Detailed below is my way of conditioning synthetic wigs to keep them lasting longer and holding their shape much better for longer.
+Detailed below is one way of conditioning synthetic wigs with fabric softener to help them last longer and keep their shape.

 Here is what you will need: